denten-books/plain-text/2-device.md

 [^ln2-herder]: Lubbock collapses somewhat the difference between painting and sculpture.
 See for example @herder_sculpture_2002.

-Critical reading in Lubbock's sense entails an account of the transformation from things to ideas: from words and sentences to stories, novels, and verse.
+Critical reading in Lubbock's sense entailed an account of the transformation from things to ideas: from words and sentences to stories, novels, and verse.
-Echoing Boris Eichenbaum in "How *The Overcoat* is Made," Lubbock is interested in mechanics of literary craft---in how the thing is made.
-He promises to view a "handful of familiar novels [...] with some particularity," but without judgement or critique.
-"How they are made is the only question I ask," he writes [@shklovksy_poetika_1919; @lubbock_craft_1921, 12 & 28;
+Echoing Boris Eichenbaum in "How *The Overcoat* is Made," Lubbock was interested in mechanics of literary craft---in how the thing is made.
+He promised to view a "handful of familiar novels [...] with some particularity," but without judgement or critique.
+"How they are made is the only question I ask," he wrote [@shklovksy_poetika_1919; @lubbock_craft_1921, 12 & 28;
 @eichenbaum_how_1995].
-Since the author of the book was a "craftsman" it is therefore the critic's role to "overtake him at his work and see how the book was made," Lubbock repeats elsewhere [@lubbock_craft_1921, 274].
-His usage of object-oriented vocabulary---his "parts," "forms," "shapes," "proportions," and "designs"---nevertheless refers to constructs mental and ideational, just as it was for Shklovsky or Eichenbaum.
-"The book vanishes as we lay our hands on it," Lubbock writes [@lubbock_craft_1921, 273].
+Since the author of the book was a "craftsman" it is therefore the critic's role to "overtake him at his work and see how the book was made," Lubbock wrote elsewhere [@lubbock_craft_1921, 274].
+His usage of object-oriented vocabulary---his "parts," "forms," "shapes," "proportions," and "designs"---nevertheless referred to constructs mental and ideational, just as it was for Shklovsky or Eichenbaum.
+"The book vanishes as we lay our hands on it," Lubbock wrote [@lubbock_craft_1921, 273].
 Critics must chose to see either the trees or the forest.
 As the totality of the work comes into view, the technical details of craft---and therefore the book itself---disappear.
 Conversely, when viewed up close, the technical particulates obscure sight of the work as a whole.

 *The Craft of Fiction* ends on an ambivalent note.
-Lubbock senses the inadequacy of his materialism: "if only there was one single tangible and measurable fact about the book," he writes.
+Lubbock sensed the inadequacy of his materialism: "if only there was one single tangible and measurable fact about the book," he wrote.
 If only it could be "weighed like a statue" or "measured like a picture, it would be a support in the world of shadows [@lubbock_craft_1921, 273-4].

 I want to end the section here, with the momentary failure of materialist